Cognigy/Documentation/docs/en/docs/ai/nlu/nlu-overview/overview.md

   <img class="image-center" src="{{config.site_url}}ai/nlu/images/intent_settings_default_replies_training.png" width="100%" />
 </figure>

-You can override the setting to use the **Default Replies** as examples per each individual intent.
+You can override the setting to use the **Default Replies** as example sentences per each individual intent.
 Per default, the setting is set to **Use Flow Settings**, meaning we will use the flow [Settings]({{config.site_url}}ai/resources/manage/settings/).

-If this featue is enabled, the NLU will also use the configured default replies to train, imroving the match rate for the configured intent.
+If this featue is enabled, the NLU will also use the configured default replies to train, improving the match rate for the configured intent.

 <div style="display:inline-block">
   <img style="margin: 0px; padding: 0px" src="{{config.site_url}}ai/nlu/images/intent_default_replies_training_off.gif" width="50%" />